victorarias/primes-multiplication-table/README.md

 primes-multiplication-table
 ===========================

 Command line program to generate a multiplication table of the first 10 prime numbers.
+The size of the table (number of primes) can be customized using the `--size` parameter.
+Ex: `bin/primes-table --size 30`.

 # Setup